 Our Corporate Governance Guidelines provide that a majority of our board of directors will consist of independent directors.
 These standards are available on our website at www.concentrix.com.
-Our director independence standards reflect the [•] corporate governance listing standards.
-In addition, each member of the audit committee of the board of directors (the "Audit Committee") is expected to meet the heightened independence standards required for audit committee members under the applicable listing standards, and each member of the compensation committee of the board of directors (the "Compensation Committee") is expected to meet the heightened independence standards required for compensation committee members under the applicable listing standards.
-Our board of directors will assess on a regular basis, and at least annually, the independence of directors and, based on the recommendation of the nominating and governance committee of the board of directors (the "Nominating and Governance Committee"), will make a determination as to which members are independent.
+Our director independence standards reflect the $[\bullet]$ corporate governance listing standards.
+In addition, each member of the audit committee of the board of directors (the "Audit Committee") is expected to meet the heightened independence standards, and each member of the compensation committee of the board of directors will assess on a regular basis, and at least annually, the independence of directors and, based on the recommendation of the nominating and governance committee of the board of directors (the "Nominating and Governance Committee"), will make a determination as to which members are independent.